Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.3/ReadMe.md

 - Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
 - Initial damage reduced by 20%, but...
   - FireMode modified to shoot the Pocket Rocket GyroJet Explosive bullet.
+  - The speed from the GyroJet Explosive bullet is 20x faster when fired by a SMG than a pistol (but it's still 20% slower than a normal bullet fired by a SMG)
   - Shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
-  - Explosion Radius incrasead by 50%.
+  - Explosion Radius increased by 50%.
   - Impact Explosion boosted by Grenade Damage.
   - Firing Mode Sound upgraded to GyroJet Explosive bullet sound (less Ratatatatatata and more Kaboom)